Sidharth77777/MTT-token-dapp/README.md

 [Live Demo](https://mtt-token-dapp.vercel.app/)

 A fully-featured decentralized application (DApp) for managing the **MTT ERC20 token** on the Ethereum Sepolia testnet.
-This DApp allows users to interact with the MTT token smart contract directly from their browser using MetaMask.
+This DApp allows users to interact with the MTT token smart contract directly from their browser using MetaMask

 ---